-As an out of state applicant, you're expected to have met similar educational requirements.
-You will not be required to meet the practicum/internship requirement, however, if you have been licensed at least two years.
-If you haven’t – and the board determines you have deficiencies – you'll be given the chance to make them up.
-If you got your degree out-of-state, you may actually be able to remediate more content areas than a candidate who went to an in-state school would be allowed to.
-An exception is the practicum which must be part of your formal degree program.
+As an out of state applicant, you're expected to possess similar educational requirements.
+You are not required to meet the practicum/internship requirement, however, if you have been licensed at least two years.
+If you have been licensed less than two years -- or the board determines you have deficiencies -- you'll be given the chance to make them up.
+If you received your degree out-of-state, you may actually be able to remediate more content areas than a candidate who went to an in-state school.
+An exception is the practicum, which must be part of your formal degree program.

 Were You Licensed in Another State?

-In California, the out of state licensing process is required of anyone who has experience outside the state.
-If you have at least two years counseling experience, and you met experience requirements similar to California’s, you won’t need to work under supervision in California.
-If you have less, your out-of-state experience hours will still count, but you'll need to complete, at minimum, 250 more to complete as a professional clinical counselor intern (http://www.bbs.ca.gov/applicants/lpcc.html).
-(The total number will depend on how many you already have.)
+In California, the out-of-state licensing process is required of anyone who has experience outside the state.
+If you have at least two years counseling experience, and you met experience requirements similar to California, you do not need to work under supervision in California.
+If you have less, your out-of-state experience hours will count, but you'll need to complete, at minimum, 250 more hours to as a professional clinical counselor intern.
+The total number will depend on how many you already have.

-If your education is from an institution outside the United States, you'll need to have your coursework evaluated by some agency that holds membership in the National Association of Credential Evaluation Services.
+If your education is from an institution outside the United States, you'll need to have your coursework evaluated by an agency that holds membership in the National Association of Credential Evaluation Services.

 The requirements for out-of-state applicants changed in 2016.
-Some requirements are different depending on whether you hold licensing.
-If you do, you can credit a year of licensure as 100 hours of supervised experience – up to a total of 1,200 hours.
+Some requirements are different and depend on whether you hold licensing.
+If you do, you can credit a year of licensure as 100 hours of supervised experience -- up to a total of 1,200 hours.

 The California Coalition for Counselor Licensure reported in a 2010 letter that California counselors would have continuing education requirements.
 California LPCCs must complete 36 hours of continuing education during each renewal period.